zsiegel92/Python_Tutoring/Lessons/Lesson_9_Sorting/Python9.md

 ## Random Functions in the `random` module: `randint`, `choice` and `shuffle`

 We have used Python's `random` module several times.
+[Learn about the random module here](https://docs.python.org/3.6/library/random.html).

 * We usually use the `random.randint` function to generate a random integer betwen an upper and a lower bound.
 	```python